Preparing the Policy, Industry, Labor, and Environmental LandscapeStates are Ready for Carbon Capture

 A vision for economy-wide carbon capture, storage, and transport

-The Regional Carbon Capture Deployment Initiative is preparing its analytical whitepaper for release in June 2020.
+The Regional Carbon Capture Deployment Initiative released its analytical whitepaper in June 2020.
 This white paper summarizes the results of over 2 years of collaboration with multiple research institutions on modeling efforts to estimate carbon capture and storage potential throughout the United States using real-world data.
 For more information on the analysis, click here.

 The Regional Carbon Capture Deployment Initiative